Frequently Asked Questions (FAQ)

 AMULETs ™ are complementary to, not in competition with, those standards and extend security from the system to the individual digital asset.
 Both standards can be defined as AMULET ™ criteria for AMULET ™-only protection.

 DSS is the data security substandard for PCI, whereas HIPAA is a performance and policy, not data.
 Standard data security for HIPAA is provided by independent standards like DICOM and independent rules (not a standard) provided by DHS: http://www.hhs.gov/hipaa/for-professionals/security/index.html.

 How can AMULETs™ protect from an internal threat, say an employee who has authorized access, releasing the data/digital asset?
 For instance, say an Amulet-protected file (document, email, source code, etc.) is authorized to be open in a specific time and place, what prevents the authorized employee from viewing that data, photographing that data and using software to transfer data from the image?
 What safeguards do AMULETs™ provide in that scenario?

-In addition, through the use of stegonography at the time the asset is rendered for viewing, can help mitigate, or at the very least enable tracking down the source of such a breach.
+In addition, through the use of steganography at the time the digital asset is rendered for viewing, can help mitigate, or at the very least enable tracking down the source of such a breach.